phibos/pelican-plugins/gallery/README.md

 ##How to Use

 1. Group images into folders, with each folder representing an album.
-2. Place all album folders within a folder named gallery, which resides within the images folder.
+2. Place all album folders within a folder named gallery, which resides within the content folder.

-		./content/images/gallery/album_name
+		./content/gallery/album_name

 ###Articles